Puppies and Pi (e), a Perfect Combination of Cute and Delicious

+FORT LIBERTY, N.C. - The ratio of a circle’s circumference to its diameter, puppies, and pie are all related to the concept of mathematics.
+The circumference-to-diameter ratio equals pi (approximately 3.14159); one can count or multiply puppies and divide the pie into slices.

-The Throckmorton Library at Fort Liberty hosted the second Puppies and Pi (e) story time event on March 14, 2024.
+The Throckmorton Library at Fort Liberty hosted the second Puppies and Pi (e) story time event on March 14.
 In honor of National Pi Day, the library hosted dog-themed stories, songs, demonstrations, and pies.
-(U.S. Army Photo by Jason Ragucci, Fort Liberty Garrison Public Affairs)
+A military working dog also made an appearance.

+“This is Aarkansas’ second Puppies and Pi (e) event, and she is now four years old,” said Sgt.
+Martin Daniels, 550th Military Working Dog Detachment.

+Fayetteville’s Love on a Leash and Alliance of Therapy Dogs entertained over 400 people with smiles, hugs, and kisses.
+Aarkansas and her handler, Daniels, dazzled the audience with an obedience show packed with tricks, leaps, and movement methods.

 |Date Taken: